melanchall/drywetmidi/Docs/articles/tools/MIDI-file-splitting.md

 Here a key will be resolved to `null` if an object is not an instance of the `Note`. `null` key means to use the default key calculation logic shown above.

-If key selection is complex, you may decide to implement a class for such key.
+If key selection is complex, you may decide to implement a class for such a key.
 Just for example, let's create the key class that identifies a chord by its shortest name:

 ```csharp
 private sealed class ChordNameId